Where is the University of Colorado School of Dental Medicine?

 The School of Dental Medicine is located on the University of Colorado's Anschutz Medical Campus on 17th Avenue in Aurora.
 Our map shows the location of the school and the three patient/visitor parking lots: Ignacio, Georgetown and Kiowa.1

 When is the school open?

 The University of Colorado School of Dental Medicine is open 8 a.m. to 5 p.m., Monday through Friday.2

 What can the school do for me?

-The school provides nearly all the same services you would find in a private dentist’s office, but at a much lower cost.
+The school provides nearly all the same services you would find in a private dental office, but at a much lower cost.
 Services include General Dentistry, Dental Hygiene, Periodontics, Oral Surgery, Endodontics, Radiology and much more.
-We also provide specialty care options for emergencies, special needs patients, elderly patients, pediatric care and orthodontics (braces).3
+We also provide specialty care options for emergencies, special needs patients, elderly patients, adolescent care and orthodontics (braces).3

 How do I become a patient at the School of Dental Medicine?